English | 中文

-Any shareholder holding not less than 5% of the total voting rights of the Company as at the date of the requisition may convene an EGM by depositing a written request to 23rd Floor, Lincoln House, Taikoo Place, 979 King's Road, Quarry Bay, Hong Kong, the registered office of the Company, for the attention of Company Secretary.
+Shareholder(s) representing at least 5% of the total voting rights of all the shareholders having the right to vote at GM may request the Company to convene a GM by depositing a written request to 23rd Floor, Lincoln House, Taikoo Place, 979 King's Road, Quarry Bay, Hong Kong, the registered office of the Company, for the attention of Company Secretary.